saeed5959/CellCounter/README.md

                       2- classification of WBC       RESULT : 92% in classification

                       3- dataset : 401 images that averagely any image has 3 WBC

-   3-platelet  :  1- counting the numbers of PLT   2- finding the radius of PLT

 ### blood cells